An SQL text by Erland

 This could be implemented as a function that returns the call stack, but it could also be a DMV.
 A caveat in the latter case is that normally DMVs requires that the user has the server permission VIEW SERVER STATE, but that would be contraproductive here, since this is something you want to run from application code, so it must work for a non-privileged user.

 I have two feedback items for this.
 The original one is called Provide function to retrieve the entire call stack which I submitted in the early days of Connect.
 There was a technical issue at Connect that the prevented people from voting on very old items, which is why I years later added a new item: Add a means to retrieve the call stack inside a stored procedure.
 There is a third item from SQL Server MVP Ola Hallengren, Add a function that returns the tsql_stack, which generalises the idea by calling for a function that can return the call stack for any request currently executing.
+Yet an item is submitted by someone not known is simply called Call Stack and which have attracted quite a few votes.

 Today if you nest BEGIN and COMMIT TRANSACTION, inner COMMIT:s just decrease the transaction count, and only when you come to the outermost COMMIT, the actual commit happens.
 And most of the time, this is what you want.
 But there are situations where you want to do things outside the current transaction.
 A typical example is when you log something to an error table.
 You want that error message to persist, even if the transaction is rolled back.
 Another example is given in the feedback item Add support for autonomous transactions, submitted by Anthony Bloesch.

-Some time back I found myself writing a stored procedure where I prepared data coming from an incoming source, which included a lot of validations and transformations.
+A couple of years back I found myself writing a stored procedure where I prepared data coming from an incoming source, which included a lot of validations and transformations.
 I had a bunch of UPDATE statements that went:

 And it made me a bit nervous.
 What if I accidently left out the conditions on fileid or status and updated rows I did not want to touch?
 It occurred to me that it would have been really nice, if I had been able to say: